 Calcinari joined ESPN in February 1990 as a coordinator in the media assets department and held positions of increasing responsibility within the technical operations, international production and ESPN Deportes areas before being named vice president, ESPN International and ESPN Deportes Production in 2004.
 In that role, he was directly responsible for the production and operations efforts for ESPN International’s Latin America, Atlantic, and Pacific Rim networks, as well as the Spanish-language domestic network, ESPN Deportes.

 Calcinari has played an integral role in the launch of 12 different ESPN International networks, as well as numerous programming initiatives – including the launch and management of six different versions of SportsCenter around the globe.
 Calcinari was responsible for expanding ESPN’s capacity to distribute content globally by overseeing the build of technical facilities in Mexico and Argentina, and developing and implementing long-term distribution strategies for ESPN’s dozens of international networks.
 Additionally, Chris and his team staged productions on multiple continents, from simple events, to complex championships and newsgathering operations across numerous networks.

 Calcinari is a 16-time Telly Award winner for his work with ESPN International and ESPN Deportes.
-In his current role, he has been honored with seven Emmy Awards in both technical and production categories; two New York Festival Awards for Best Remote Technical Team, the 2014 CableFax Award for Overall Technical Innovation and several SVG (Sports Video Group) Awards for live event execution.
+In his current role, he has been honored with eleven Emmy Awards in both technical and production categories; two New York Festival Awards for Best Remote Technical Team, the 2014 CableFax Award for Overall Technical Innovation and several SVG (Sports Video Group) Awards for live event execution.
 Calcinari sits on the Advisory Board for SVG, has been a member of the United Way Board of Directors (West Central Connecticut chapter), and serves on several committees in support of local and national charitable initiatives.